Goat's Cheese Burgers

 - Thinly slice the tomato.

-- Add 2 tbsp water (double for 4p) and half the breadcrumbs.
+- Mix 2 tbsp water and breadcrumbs with the beef mince.

 - Season with ¼ tsp salt and ¼ tsp pepper (double both for 4p).

 - Shape into burgers about 2cm thick, 1 per person.
 IMPORTANT: Wash hands and equipment after handling raw mince.

 - Place a pan over medium-high heat with a drizzle of oil.

 - Once hot, fry the burgers until browned and cooked through, 12-14 mins.

 - Turn every 4 mins, lowering heat if needed.
 IMPORTANT: Beef is cooked when no longer pink in the middle.

 - Remove pan from heat.
 Place goat's cheese on top of each burger.
 Cover and set aside until cheese is melted, 3-4 mins.

 TIP: Not a fan of goat's cheese?
 Don't worry, these burgers will still be delicious without!